Jonny Lang: Band personnel

 From 1993 to 1996, Lang's backing band was the Big Bang.
 This group consisted of three founding members of the Bad Medicine Blues Band: Ted "Lightnin' Boy" Larsen on guitar, his brother Michael Rey Larsen on drums, and Jeff Hayenga on bass.
 Keyboardist Bruce McCabe joined The Big Bang in 1995 after Lang and this young band from Fargo impressed him with their set opening for McCabe's band at the time, The Hoopsnakes.

 From 1996 to 2004, Lang's backing band included Paul Diethelm on guitar, Bruce McCabe on keyboards, Doug Nelson on bass and Billy Thommes on drums.
 Also appearing on keyboards during 2003 and 2004 was Donnie La Marca, filling in for McCabe during his break from touring.
 Nelson was killed in a traffic accident in 2000 and was replaced by Billy Franze.
 Franze was in turn replaced by Jim Anton in 2003.
 Saxophone player David Eiland was added in 2000, providing Lang with a foil for extended instrumental jams.
 In 2005, Lang replaced the entire lineup, except for Anton, and embarked on an acoustic tour.
 He performed with Wendy Alane Wright at the 2000 pre-Grammy party.
 Guitarist Reeve Carney was the band's opening act for several shows in 2005, as well as for the 2006 and 2007 tours.

 The recent band lineup includes Barry Alexander from Minneapolis on drums, Jim Anton from Minneapolis on bass, Akil Thompson from Nashville on rhythm guitar, Dwan Hill from Nashville on keys, Missi Hale from Los Angeles on background vocals.

-Lang's current band line up is Barry Alexander on drums, Jim Anton on bass, Tyrus Sass on keyboards and Zane Carney on rhythm guitar.
+As of 2017, Lang's band line up was Barry Alexander on drums, Jim Anton on bass, Tyrus Sass on keyboards and Zane Carney on rhythm guitar.